All About Planted Aquariums

 To Your Little Piece of Nature at Home

-Hello, and welcome to my site!
+Hello, and welcome to All About Planted Aquariums!
 Here you will find every triumphs and failures that I had endured as a planted aquarium enthusiast.
 Please feel free to look around, and I hope in a little way or two, I can help you with your newly found passion – and that is caring for your little piece of nature at home.

 Here in this section, we will be discussing the essentials to keep a planted aquarium at your own home successfully.
 From determining the location of your tank, tank dimensions, tank cycling, water parameters, safe water sources, filtration, lighting, CO2 injection, fertilizers, fish and plant selection, to maintenance and finding the balance in your planted aquarium, etc., we got you covered.